openstack-k8s-operators/osp-director-operator/README.md

 # create the configmap containing a tarball of t-h-t network config files.
 NOTE: these files may overwrite default t-h-t files so keep this in mind when naming them.
 cd <dir with net config files>
-tar -cvzf net-config.tar.gz *.yaml oc create configmap -n openstack tripleo-net-config --from-file=net-config.tar.gz
+tar -cvzf net-config.tar.gz *.yaml oc create configmap -n openstack tripleo-tarball-config --from-file=tarball-config.tar.gz

 # create the Git secret used for the repo where Ansible playbooks are stored
 oc create secret generic git-secret -n openstack --from-file=git_ssh_identity=<path to git id_rsa> --from-literal=git_url=<your git server URL (git@...)>